 Trees and Development

 Development can impact on both public and private trees.
-The Urban Forest Technical Manual (pdf) is a component of the Newcastle DCP Section 5.03 (pdf) and informs development and public tree management, see Council's Development Control Plan and Technical Manuals page.
+The Urban Forest Technical Manual is a component of the Newcastle DCP Section 5.03 Vegetation Management and informs development and public tree management, see Council's Development Control Plan and Technical Manuals page.

 It assists both the design process and construction phase of a development.
 It is important that any trees within 5m of the development are considered in accordance with the relevant sections.